-- Steven Ferrey, Law of Independent Power: Development/Cogeneration/Utility Regulation (West 2001), KF2125 .F47 2001.
-This in-print loose-leaf edition is current to 2009.
-The most current version available on Westlaw This treatise addresses the statutory, administrative, judicial and practical aspects of independent power and cogeneration law, including coverage of engineering, distribution, marketing, financial, and tax issues.
+- Steven Ferrey, Law of Independent Power: Development/Cogeneration/Utility Regulation.
+The most current edition is available on Westlaw.
+This treatise addresses the statutory, administrative, judicial and practical aspects of independent power and co-generation law, including coverage of engineering, distribution, marketing, financial, and tax issues.

 - David J. Muchow and William A. Mogel, Energy Law and Transactions (LexisNexis Matthew Bender) - available on Lexis.
 This treatise describes both traditional energy forms such as gas, electricity, oil and coal, and newer ones such as biomass and cogeneration.
 The basic principles of energy law including establishing rates and tariffs, and the law of public utilities are summarized.
 Other chapters focus on antitrust, conservation and transportation of energy.
 Practice and procedure and international chapters round out the subject area.
 Glossaries, charts, tables, model forms, and other aids are included in the Energy Handbook chapters.